stefan-kolb/nucleus/README.md

 **Application scaling**

-Applications not created with PaaSal can't be scaled if they were created with the attribute `scalable = false`
+Applications not created with Nucleus can't be scaled if they were created with the attribute `scalable = false`

 **Services**